danbee/cv/source/sections/_skills.markdown

 * Knows PostgreSQL well and can write good SQL.

-* Is familiar with NoSQL databases like Redis and CouchDB and services like ElasticSearch.
+* Familiar with NoSQL databases like Redis and CouchDB and services like ElasticSearch.

 #### Mobile development

-* Is somewhat familiar with iOS Development and Swift.
+* Familiar with iOS Development and Swift.

 #### Tools and processes